El Clasico kick-off time confirmed for Real Madrid vs Barcelona on Sunday, March 20

 Recent El Clasico results

-The two have met again since then, however, facing off in the Spanish Super Cup final in Saudi Arabia in January.
+The two have met again since then, however, facing off in the Spanish Super Cup semi-final in Saudi Arabia in January.

 Should the Catalans win, it will be their first victory over their Clasico rivals since March 2019.